How much should you spend on PR and ads?

 If you have both a great message and a specific target audience, PR can really help build omnipresence, especially when narrowly focused like within an industry or specialty area.
 Arm a great publicist with that goal and the media can become a powerful ally.
 It’s costly, but can be worth the expense.

 But that’s you should always start – if you can find or create a great strategy and message, of course the media will write about you, they’re always looking for good stories.
-(For example, here’s a link to a 1200-word feature profile we recently pitched about a small firm we just started working with: http://tinyurl.com/27jngzu).
-The firm was already legitimately interesting, so we generated a feature story with just a couple quick phone calls.
+When we work with firms that are legitimately unique or interesting, we can usually generate a feature story with just a couple quick phone calls.

-Without a unique hook or story, you’re doomed.
-The PR you’ll be able to generate will be as big waste of marketing dollars as advertisements that are too small, too infrequent, or too bland to have any hope of being effective.
+However, without a unique hook or story, you’re doomed.
+The PR you’ll be able to generate will be as big waste of marketing dollars as advertisements that are too small, too infrequent, or too bland to get noticed.

 In short – if you have a great message, PR can be a powerful tool, but use it wisely, narrowly, and with a specific goal.
 With ads, if you can create and execute a focused, strategic, and visually stunning campaign, then spending a lot of money can also make sense.